mindgruve/gordo-proxy/README.md

             }
         }

 3. To propogate data changes from your proxy back to your original entity add  **EntityDataSyncTrait** to your Proxy class.

-If you omit this trait then the data will be copied when the Proxy is created but all changes to the Proxy afterwards will not affect the Entity.

         namespace Gordo\Example;